What Changed in the TradingView Alternatives Market in 2026

 If you want to save money vs TradingView Plus ($29.95/mo)

-ChartingLens Premium at $9.99/month — one-third the price, more features (AI, backtesting, fundamentals, insider data, options flow).
+ChartingLens Premium at $9.99/mo — one-half the price, more features (AI, backtesting, fundamentals, insider data, options flow).
+Or Pro at $29.99/mo for unlimited everything.

 If you rely on Pine Script or the TradingView community